fstromback/mymake/README.md

 - `implicitDeps`: (defaults to `yes`), if set, mymake tries to figure out dependencies between targets by looking at includes.
   Sometimes, this results in unneeded circular dependencies, causing compilation to fail, so sometimes it is neccessary to set this to `no`.
+- `projectRoot`: The full path of the root of the project (either for the `.myproject` file if it exists or for the `.mymake` file).
+Ends with a slash.
+- `targetRoot`: The full path of the current target.
+Differs from `projectRoot` if a project contains multiple targets, otherwise the same path as `projectRoot`.

 ## Variables in strings